 While some of us are willing to share our food experiences, food travel diaries, or even a few of our own kitchen hacks or recipes, nothing says it better than a well-presented website – a blog to showcase your passion and love for food.

 While YouTube is a great platform to share your food recipes with the world using videos, many approaches cooking the old-school way.

-While YouTube gives you a great platform to share your food recipes with the world using videos, there are many who approach cooking in a old-school methodical fashion.
-Most of them feel happy when they can find the same recipe’s ingredients, instructions and tips put up in a website in a texty format.
-In fact a lot of followers of culinary YouTube stars like Manjula’s Kitchen also go to the extend of printing the recipe page on the website before giving it a try in their kitchen.
-This is where a nice looking food blog compliments with your YouTube presence.
+Most of us feel happy when we can find the same recipe”s ingredients, instructions, and tips on a website in a text format.
+A lot of followers of culinary YouTube stars like Manjula”s Kitchen even go to the extent of printing out the recipe page from the website before giving it a try in their kitchen.
+This is where an excellent looking food blog compliments your YouTube presence.

-Now that you’re sold about the fact that you need to start a food blog along with your YouTube food channel, let’s look at some of the top platforms that let you do this without you getting into the hassles of website programming:
+Now that you”re sold about the fact that you need to start a food blog and your YouTube food channel, let”s look at some of the top platforms that let you do this without getting into the hassle of website programming:

 Update: Cucumbertown has unfortunately shut down its operations.
 You can read more about it here.

 Blogger by Google is an easy to use blogging platform.
 Blogger is easier to understand and work with compared to WordPress, which is a great relief for the ones new to blogging.

 Another advantage of Blogger is the fact that even if the traffic to your blog spikes up, you don”t have to worry about the servers crashing or losing an audience because of that.
 A lot of people are put off visiting a site or Google “is website down” when they try to visit a page and find it doesn”t work.
 This is extremely detrimental for any website owner so you need to aim for as little downtime as possible.